benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q010.png)

-When a relationship need to satisfy several conditions (as in Q10: the freeze time is in 1010 or after _and_ the the freeze duration is longer than 100 seconds) - green rectangles can be chained.
+When a relationship need to satisfy several conditions (as in Q10: the freeze time is in 1010 or after _and_ the freeze duration is longer than 100 seconds) - green rectangles can be chained.
 Chaining is not valid for entities.
 Chaining is explained below (see _Horizontal Quantifiers_)

 ## Entity Tags